jcblemai/haiti-mass-ocv-campaign/README.md

   - Damiano:
     - How to read the table for vaccination
     - Who can be vaccinated again
-  - diff cases and C
+  - todo case and C

 ## Data